Ophiase/Information-Noise-Reduction-For-Investors/README.md

 # Information Noise Reduction For Investors 🏦

 This research and development project proposes a methodology for investors to select relevant variables and mitigate informational noise in complex market models.

 The approach leverages neural networks as a flexible class of models, incorporating the assumption that the relationships between variables are non-linear.
 Neural networks are treated as probabilistic models that permit to estimate the likelihood of a variable contributing valuable information to the prediction task.

+This work is inspired by the theory of **Rational Inattention** *(Sims, 2003, and Mackowiak and Wiederholt, 2009)*.

 ## Table of Contents